Brett Favre: Other health issues

 Favre was a heavy drinker, which at one point led his wife Deanna to consult divorce lawyers.
 In 1999 he checked himself into rehab and later quit drinking.

 In 2013, Favre was asked to consider returning to the NFL to play for the injury-plagued St. Louis Rams.
-He turned down the offer, telling WSPZ radio in Washington, D.C., that he has had memory loss and that he feared it was related to the multiple concussions he suffered throughout his career.
-He was previously asked in a 2009 interview with NBC how many times he had played with a concussion that with the new standards would have resulted in him sitting out.
+He turned down the offer, telling WSPZ radio in Washington, D.C., he has had memory loss and he feared it was related to the multiple concussions he suffered throughout his career.
+He was previously asked in a 2009 interview with NBC how many times he had played with a concussion which with the new standards would have resulted in him sitting out.
 'A lot', he replied.

 In 2021, Favre was featured in a public service announcement (PSA) urging parents not to allow their children to play tackle football under age 14.
-In an interview with Today, Favre stated that while he is in good health, he often questions how healthy he really is due to fears about the long-term effects of his playing career and that he is unsure whether the cognitive lapses he sometimes experiences are a natural effect of his advancing age or a sign that he may have chronic traumatic encephalopathy (CTE).
+In an interview with Today, Favre stated while he is in good health, he often questions how healthy he really is due to fears about the long-term effects of his playing career and he is unsure whether the cognitive lapses he sometimes experiences are a natural effect of his advancing age or a sign he may have chronic traumatic encephalopathy (CTE).

 On September 24, 2024, while testifying to Congress about his potential misuse of taxpayer money, Favre revealed he had been diagnosed with Parkinson's disease.

 Post-NFL career analyst work

 Favre was the analyst for his alma mater, Southern Miss, when they played the Rice Owls on October 1, 2011.
 He later joined the NFL Network for pregame coverage of Super Bowl XLVII.
-It has also been reported that Favre has turned down repeated offers from the NFL Network to become an on-air analyst.
+It has also been reported Favre has turned down repeated offers from the NFL Network to become an on-air analyst.